LBHackney-IT/Data-Platform-Playbook/docs/playbook/ingesting-data/005-database-ingestion.md

 ## Prerequisites

 - Check that your database type is supported by AWS Glue JDBC Connection (see [AWS Glue JDBC Connection Properties][jdbc-connection-properties] section)
-- Ensure that your database allows user login/authentication, and you have the login credentials
+- Ensure that your database allows user login/authentication, and you have a database user with login credentials
+  - If you would like to restrict access to only a selection of tables in your database, then ensure the database's user permissions are updated to reflect this
-  - In addition to the database name and login credentials, you will also need:
+  - In addition to the database name and user login credentials, you will also need:
+    - the type of database you want to connect to e.g. `mssql`
     - the database host name/ endpoint
     - the database port number
-    - list of tables to ingest if only selecting specific tables from the source database
   - These will be used to construct the [JDBC URL](#construct-the-jdbc-url) in a later section

 ## Overview